amices/shinymice/README.md

 - `3.Thesis` | Research archive January-May 2020  (see `README.md` inside folder).

+And the file `EthicalApproval.pdf` with proof of ethical clearance by the FETC (Utrecht University).

 Note: *The ShinyMICE project will **not** be complete before June 2020.
 There will be errors.
 You have been warned.*